Finding The Piano's Place in Celtic Music

 The piano as an accompaniment to other instruments.

-A skilled and considerate piano player can greatly enhance a music session.
-Such a player can provide rhythm, bounce, and the backbone of a melodic tune without overpowering other instruments.
-Thus, while respecting the collective experience, a good piano player can indeed infuse energy and depth into a session.
+A skilled and thoughtful piano player can really add to a music session.
+Such a player can give beat, bounce, and the base of a melodic tune without covering other instruments.
+So, while respecting the group experience, a good piano player can put energy and feeling into a session.

 Browse through a selection of books with sheet music for the Celtic piano.
 By clicking this link, you'll be directed to a comprehensive list of books on Amazon: https://amzn.to/3XV6fJC